u12206050/gridsome-firebase-starter/README.md

-# Frontend Starter for Gridsome & Firebase using VueFire
+# Frontend Starter for Gridsome & Firebase

-Optionally use with the Backend Firebase starter that includes user roles, useful functions and rules.

 ## What is inside